How to work (and learn) from home effectively

 Sign up now to access free training materials and speak to other learning professionals in our forums.

 4. Maintain regular performance check-ins

-When people are working remotely, it’s even more crucial that you maintain your regular performance check-ins.
+When people are working remotely, it’s even more crucial that you maintain your regular continuous performance check-ins.
 For managers, you won’t be able to spot issues in person, and for employees, you won’t have your usual face time with managers and colleagues in the workplace.

-Some employees may find working from home particularly difficult, so build this into your performance discussions to find out how they’re getting on and whether or not they need any extra support.
+Some employees may find working from home particularly difficult, so build this into your agile performance discussions to find out how they’re getting on and whether or not they need any extra support.
 Working from home for several weeks affects different people in different ways, so recognize the impact - positive or negative - it may have on your people.

 In terms of performance, make it clear upfront what your expectations are of your employees.
 Some tasks may be more difficult to perform from home - should these be performed to the best of their ability, or postponed until they are back in their usual workspace?
 How should the employee share their progress and project status updates?
 Should they prepare updates for virtual team meetings, or keep people in the loop in real-time?
 These performance conversations will ensure everyone is on the same page and knows what is expected of them.

 Totara Perform is coming later in 2020, and will support regular performance check-ins.
 Sign up now to be the first to hear about our launch plans.